dannymendiola/sidekick/README.md

 git clone https://github.com/dannymendiola/sidekick
 cd sidekick
 npm install
-npm audit fix # if there are any scary vulnerabilities npm run build npm run preview
+npm run build
+npm run preview
 ```

-If the app doesn't open in your browser automatically, you can access it by entering `localhost:3000` in the browser address bar
+If the app doesn't open in your browser automatically, you can access it by entering `localhost:2127` in the browser address bar

 To stop the app, type `q` in the running terminal and enter